 Depending on the courses you undertake, Commando training will provide you with many valuable skills and qualifications which may be recognised by civilian accreditation.

 Salary & Allowances

-On successful completion of your Commando Initial Employment Training you will normally be posted to 2nd Commando Regiment which is located at Holsworthy, NSW.
+On successful completion of the Commando Reinforcement Training Cycle (CRTC) those undertaking full-time service as Commandos will be posted to 2nd Commando Regiment which is located at Holsworthy, NSW.

 Holsworthy is located approximately 50 km west of the Sydney central business district.
 Holsworthy provides easy access to Canberra, the Blue Mountains and the South Coast of NSW, with convenient freeway and rail links to central Sydney and Sydney Airport.